""

 Unfortunately, I do love…

 Take a short video of yourself and add a text overlay listing the things you love that are a little unconventional, rebellious, or just guilty pleasures.
-It could be anything from eating too many sweets, drinking too much coffee, or oversharing with new people you meet.
+It could be anything from eating too many sweets, ditching my friends for cozy vibes at home, drinking too much coffee, or oversharing with new people you meet.

 Instagram Reel of Drew Barrymore walking backstage holding food while text on screen lists things she loves.
 The caption starts with “Unfortunately I do love” followed by a humorous list including being single, wearing a suit, McDonald’s Filet-O-Fish, talking about menopause, going out in sweatpants, rearranging a room, being very caffeinated, and her bearded dragon.